jamuraa/base0.net/_posts/2011-10-23-october-diet-report.markdown

 back to the BMR.

 So there's my first intermediate goal met.
-If I am still at or under 230 at the end of the year, I'll claim victory and re-evaulate my health and my goals for my body for the 2012 year.
+If I am still at or under 230 at the end of the year, I'll claim victory and re-evaluate my health and my goals for my body for the 2012 year.
 I'm still somewhat not happy when I look at myself, but my fitness goal I think might help with that a bit by reshaping my body a little more instead of